rearc-data/data-dag/docs/getting_started.md

 Common workflows that all abstractions share are:

-- Can use `parse_obj` to instantiate the class from a dictionary of data (e.g., from a YAML or JSON file)
+- Can use `model_validate` to instantiate the class from a dictionary of data (e.g., from a YAML or JSON file)
 - Can also be directly constructed in-code, just like any other `pydantic`-based class
 - Can have custom field validation that goes well beyond mere type verification or coercion (e.g. checking that a string matches a regex, or that a number is within a given range, or converting a string to an enum)
 - `*args, **kwargs` can often be passed to the primary methods of the various factories; however, it is recommended to make each class's attributes self-contained such that the factory can be executed without any additional arguments.